CPqD/asr-grpc/asr-client-py/README.md

 #DO_CANCEL=30

 # Control audio chunks for streaming recognize
-# to simulate realtime audio use interval = 0.1s
+# to simulate realtime audio use interval = 0.05s (8000 samples/s or 16000 bytes/s)
 # and raw audio
-CHUNK_INTERVAL=0.1
+CHUNK_INTERVAL=0.05
 CHUNK_SIZE=800

 # gRPC Timeout